akshay-narkar/Find-Your-Course/README.md

 # Final Capstone Project: Find Your Course

 Find Your Course is a The Final Capstone project as a part of the Microverse Curriculum.
 This is the front end build using React & Redux that accesses data from the Rails API, also built as a part of the project.
 A user can browse through multiple courses & add them to their watchlist if logged in.
+Design is based on - (https://www.behance.net/gallery/37706679/Circle-Landing-page-Dashboard-Mobile-App)

 ## MVP Features